Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: SPH Variational Time Integrator

-The expressions that appear in the SPH computation evaluate the kernel $W$, or its derivatives, in the particles positions.
+Along the SPH computation, we must evaluate the kernel $W$, or its derivatives, in the particles positions to calculate the expressions that appear.
 In order to avoid unnecessary computational overload, we set a smoothing length $h$ that prunes the support of the kernel as follows: